openstack-archive/fuel-specs/specs/8.0/dynamically-build-bootstrap.rst

 .. code-block:: yaml

  extend_kopts : 'panic=120 biosdevname=1'
-   # ks\cmd opts will be extended with Fuel default opts.But, its also
+   # kernel command line opts will be extended with Fuel default opts.
-   # possible to re-write default params - w\o any guarantee of work.
+   # But, its also possible to re-write default params - w\o any
+   # guarantee of work.

  distro : 'ubuntu'
    # Currently only one valid value : 'ubuntu'

  uuid : <string>
-   # Uniq uuid for bootstrap.
+   # Uuid for bootstrap.

-In case manual-builded bootstrap, user can simply generate it with command :
+In case manual-built bootstrap, user can simply generate it with command :

 ::

    python -c "import uuid; print str(uuid.uuid4())"

-Example for typically builded ubuntu-bootstrap:
+Example for typically built ubuntu-bootstrap:

 .. code-block:: bash